-The ARM Fixed Income Fund is an open-ended, low risk mutual fund designed to help you achieve your medium to long term goals.
+The ARM Fixed Income Fund is an open-ended, moderate risk mutual fund designed to help you achieve your medium to long term goals.
 The Fund invests in high quality fixed income securities which includes money market instruments less than one year (Treasury Bills, Commercial Paper, Bank Placements etc.), FGN and Corporate Bonds with acceptable credit ratings and other bond issues by the DMO and other money market or fixed income securities the fund is permitted to invest in under the Trust Deed.

 - Access to a diversified portfolio of fixed income securities which provides a more stable source of income than equity-based investments and can help lower portfolio volatility over time.

 - Income: Fixed income securities are typically designed to generate a consistent stream of income, often to help supplement your existing income or create one in retirement.

 - Affordable as it requires an initial investment of a minimum of N5,000 and additional contribution in multiples of N500.

 - Multiple & Convenient Payment options.

 - Download and complete the subscription form

 - Send the completed form and supporting documents: passport photograph; copy of your valid identification (e.g. International Passport, Driver’s License, Nigerian Voter’s card); specimen Signature; and, Utility Bill to email@example.com

 - Suitable for medium – long term investments.

 - Open ended mutual fund.